Best movies like The Spirit of Stanford

 An All-American hero kicks an all-time high in excitement!

 A unique, carefully handpicked, selection of the best movies like The Spirit of Stanford Starring Frankie Albert, Marguerite Chapman, Matt Willis, Shirley Patterson, and more.
-If you liked The Spirit of Stanford then you may also like: Yes Sir, That's My Baby, We Are Marshall, West Point, Over the Goal, The Quarterback and many more popular movies featured on this list.
+If you liked The Spirit of Stanford then you may also like: Yes Sir, That's My Baby, We Are Marshall, Over the Goal, The Quarterback, The Quarterback and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Columbia's Spirit of Stanford is built around the talents of a real-life college football star, in this instance all-American quarterback Frankie Albert.